riceissa/issarice.com/wiki/vim.md

 **Vim** is my text editor of choice.
 I started using it in 2011 (or even before that---I can't quite remember).
-It was the first "serious" text editor I tried to learn, and although I've experimented some with a few others (e.g. I downloaded emacs and went through its tutorial, I downloaded and played around with Sublime), I haven't really felt a desire to switch.
+It was the first "serious" text editor I tried to learn, and although I sometimes use and have experimented with others (e.g.
+[Emacs]()), I haven't really felt a desire to switch.

 This page documents some of my musings from using Vim; most of it has probably already been said elsewhere.